Audlem Post Office

 The Shroppie Fly is in the centre of Audlem, just over 1 mile south of Hankelow.
 Their telephone number is 01270-811772.
 Their location is shown by the red square on this map.
 Note that, despite what the map shows, there is a metalled track leading down from Shropshire Street to the Shroppie Fly's car park.

-- The East Cheshire Council bus timetable webpage has more information.
+The East Cheshire Council bus timetable webpage has more information, including guidance on the wearing of face coverings.

 Map of the village centre